 After dermabrasion, the outer layer of the skin will grow back gradually.
-It will take several months for the original skin colour to be restored.
+It will take several months for the original skin color to be restored.

 Dermabrasion can be performed by a surgeon or dermatologist.
 Microdermabrasion requires less skill and thus can also be performed by nurses and beauty therapists.